 Homeowners look for long-lasting, beautiful wood floors that are easy to maintain.

-Whether you are a traditionalist or a trendsetter, choose wood features that are currently in demand, that suits your taste and budget.
+Whether you are a traditionalist or a trendsetter, choose engineered wood features that are currently in demand, that suits your taste and budget.

-Popular Hardwood Floor Colors
+Popular Hardwood Floor Color

 The latest color preferences go in opposite directions, very dark or very light and natural.
-One color choice that homeowners shy away from are the reddish tones that were favorite a decade or two ago.
+One floor color choice that homeowners shy away from are the reddish tones that were favorite a decade or two ago.
 It’s hard to match paint and furnishings unless you like strong and striking colors.